ponmar/skynetremote/README.md

 How to export a JAR file:

 * Open the project in Eclipse
-* Right-click on the project and select Export
+* Double-click on SkynetRemote.jardesc and select Finish
-* Select Java->JAR file and press next
-* Remove non-java-files from resources to export, write a JAR file name and select next
-* Press next
-* Specify ApplicationWindow as the main class for the generated Manifest

 ### How to run? ###